Skip to main content

 Expanding the beta

-Once your team is happy, expand to a small external cohort before full rollout:
+Once your team is satisfied, expand to a wider audience:

-1. Add specific user_email rules for trusted external users (priority 9)
+1. Add user_email rules for specific external users you trust

-2. Increase rollout_percentage to 5% for the broader public
+2. Use the API to increase rollout_percentage for the broader public

-3. Remove the domain rule when you go to full rollout
+3. Remove the domain rule once you go to full rollout

 Removing the rule